Open Content Program

 - Inscription None

-- Provenance With Ann Brodkiewicz, Chicago; purchased 1965 by Dwight and Lucille Beeson, Birmingham; by gift 1979 to the Birmingham Museum of Art
+- Provenance Dealer Ann Brodkiewicz, Chicago, Illinois; purchased in 1965 by Dwight and Lucille Beeson, Birmingham; by gift in 1979 to the Birmingham Museum of Art